 I engage in these activities in the greater San Francisco Bay area, and when I am traveling.
 I keep a list of past and future hiking and backpacking destinations.
 I also keep a list of recommended outdoor gear.

-I am so grateful to my dad, and the boy scouts who introduced me to these activities.
+I am so grateful to my dad, and the boy scouts who introduced me to many of these activities.
 There are several organizations in my area that help people discover the outdoors such as Bay Area Wilderness Training (BAWT) and the Loma Prieta Chapter, Sierra Club.

 Keep close to Nature’s heart, yourself; and break clear away, once in a while, and climb a mountain or spend a week in the woods.
 Wash your spirit clean from the earth-stains of this sordid, gold-seeking crowd in God’s pure air.
 It will help you in your efforts to bring to these people something better than gold.Alaska Days With John Muir, Gibbs Smith Publisher